qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 <ul class="no-bullets">
     <li> On Pixel-Wise Explanations for Non-Linear Classifier Decisions by Layer-Wise Relevance Propagation</li>
+    <li> Published on July 10, 2015 </li>
-    <li> <a href="https://arxiv.org/abs/1610.02391v3">Journal Link</a></li>
+    <li> <a href="http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140">Journal Link</a></li>
 </ul>

 *Explanation*:
-To counter these issues relevance score based attribution technique was discussed for the first time by Bach et al. in 2015 in this [[7]](#PLOS) paper.
-The authors suggested a simple yet strong technique of propagating relevance score and redistribute it in the previous layers in the proportion of the activation of previous layers.
+To counter these issues, relevance score based attribution technique was discussed for the first time by Bach et al. in 2015 in this [[7]](#PLOS) paper.
+The authors suggested a simple yet strong technique of propagating relevance scores and redistributing as per the proportion of the activation of previous layers.
 The redistribution based on activation scores means we steer clear of the difficulties that arise with non-linear activation layers.

 *Algorithm*: